-It would be easy to make the mistake that a keyword is a keyword, when in fact there are different types of keyword which can be used in a multitude of ways and for varying reasons.
-In most campaigns I see set up by someone with no experience in managing AdWords, I see the same thing; a whole load of keywords, if not all keywords, set to ‘Broad match’ and spread over a couple of ad groups.
+It would be easy to make the mistake that a keyword is a keyword, when in fact there are different keyword match types which can be used in a multitude of ways and for varying reasons.
+In most campaigns we see set up by someone with no experience in managing Google Ads, we see the same thing; a whole load of keywords, if not all keywords, set to ‘Broad match’ and spread over a couple of ad groups.
 This is in fact an almost acceptable mistake to make, I mean Google have set the default match type to ‘Broad’.
 Now is a good time to run through the different Google Ads keyword match types.

-Essentially there are three different match types for keywords; these are ‘Exact’, ‘Phrase’ and ‘Broad’.
+Essentially there are four different match types for keywords; these are ‘Exact’, ‘Phrase’, ‘Broad’ and ‘Broad Match Modifier’.

 To offer a real world example I will use the keyword “dog leads” as an example.

 Exact Match would mean that the keyword has to appear exactly as you have written it, so only people who type in “dog leads” will trigger your ad being displayed.
 Google have more recently extended this to allow close variants and relevant terms to trigger your exact match keyword.
 For instance, the terms ‘dog lead’ and ‘lead for dog’ may show through your exact match keywords.

 A Phrase match would mean that your ad could be triggered if someone searched for “extendable dog leads”, “blue dog leads for small dogs”, or “dog leads uk”… It could also display if someone were to type “dog leads” on its own even if you have an exact match version of the keyword in the ad group or campaign.
 Ads would not show though if someone searched for “dog retractable leads” as the original keyword needs to be embedded within a phrase intact.

-Broad match and Phrase match keywords need to be restricted in terms of what search terms will trigger the ads; because Google may think that “sales leads” is an acceptable variant of “dog leads” or “blue dog leads”, and this may not be something that you stock.
+BMM, Broad and Phrase match keywords need to be restricted in terms of what search terms will trigger the ads; because Google may think that “sales leads” is an acceptable variant of “dog leads” or “blue dog leads” may not be something that you stock.
 In order to restrict the display of keywords you will need to use ‘negative keywords’.
 Keywords like this are often added at the campaign level, because campaigns should not be too broad in there scope of products or services; although the same result can be achieved through adding them at ad group level.

 Negative keywords use match types in the same way that normal or positive keywords do.
 So continuing the example above, by adding “sales leads” as a broad match negative keyword, you’ll prevent your ad from being displayed if anyone searches for “sales leads” or a variant of it.
 Adding “blue” as a phrase match negative keyword will prevent your ads from being displayed if the word “blue” is used within the search term.

-Using the ‘Keyword Tool’ in AdWords will highlight the importance of proper and thorough negative keyword research; a quick search brings up 800 broad match variations of the keyword including “dog seat belt harness” and “bicycle dog carrier”.
+Using the ‘Keyword Tool’ in Google Ads will highlight the importance of proper and thorough negative keyword research; a quick search brings up 800 broad match variations of the keyword including “dog seat belt harness” and “bicycle dog carrier”.

 But why is this so vital to the success of the campaign?
 Because no matter whether the searcher clicks or doesn’t click on, your ad it will have a negative impact.
 The obvious one is that someone clicks on the ad and find that you do not sell what they are looking for and you have paid good money for the privilege.
 If this were to happen, you can see what people had searched for in the ‘Search Terms’ for the keyword and preclude this from occurring again by adding it as a negative keyword.